Instead of pumpkin pie, why not try this pretty dessert for Thanksgiving? The maple frosting nicely complements the pumpkin spice cake layers.

 - 10 to 12 walnut halves, toasted

-- In a large bowl, cream butter and sugar until light and fluffy.
+- In a large mixing bowl, cream butter and sugar.
 Beat in eggs, pumpkin and vanilla.
-Combine the flour, cinnamon, baking powder, baking soda, nutmeg, salt, ginger and cloves; add to pumpkin mixture alternately with buttermilk beating well after each addition.
+Combine the flour, cinnamon, baking powder, baking soda, nutmeg, salt, ginger and cloves; add to pumpkin mixture alternately with the buttermilk.

 - Pour into three greased and floured 9-in. round baking pans.
 Bake at 325° for 20-25 minutes or until a toothpick inserted near the center comes out clean.
 Cool for 5 minutes before removing from pans to wire racks to cool completely.